skore-io/nestjs-boilerplate/src/foo/application/use-case/README.md

-# Service
+# Use Case

-This directory contains the Services files.
+This directory contains the Use case files.
-The service layer is responsible for delivering data from the other layer as repositories, clients and other infrastructure solutions.
+The use case encapsulates the application's business logic, controlling transactions and coordinating the implementation of operations.

 ---